openwrt/packages/net/adblock/files/README.md

   <b>Please note:</b> Devices with less than 128 MByte RAM are _not_ supported!
 * A usual setup with an enabled DNS backend at minimum - dump AP modes without a working DNS backend are _not_ supported
 * A download utility with SSL support: 'wget', 'uclient-fetch' with one of the 'libustream-*' ssl libraries, 'aria2c' or 'curl' is required
+* A certificate store such as 'ca-bundle' or 'ca-certificates', as adblock checks the validity of the SSL certificates of all download sites by default
 * Optional E-Mail notification support: for E-Mail notifications you need to install the additional 'msmtp' package
 * Optional DNS Query Report support: for DNS reporting you need to install the additional package 'tcpdump-mini' or 'tcpdump'
 * Optional support for gnu awk as alternative to the busybox default, install the additional package 'gawk'